dezordi/ncbi-acess/README.md

 Or to recovery in xml format, just insert the parameter -tf xml.

 ## Some considerations
-If you have and file with IDs from nucleotide sequences, you can't use this file in a protein database, and vice-versa.
+If you have a file with IDs from nucleotide sequences, you can't use this file in a protein database, and vice-versa.
 If you call help function, a table with which text formats are allowed per output type, and which output types are allowed per database.

 ## Disclaimer